shengyu7697/TinyTcp/README.md

 TinyTcp
 =======
-This is a C++ socket library designed to fast development of socket related functionality.
+This is a C++ socket wrapper designed to fast development of network related functionality.

 ## Features
 * Multi-threaded Client/Server socket class.